 Friday, January 6, 2012

-Technically, That’s Illegal: A Blog and a Book
+Technically, That’s Illegal: A book

 Ridiculous laws can be interesting and fun to read about.
 But the fact is that they are not anomalous; rather, they engulf us all.
 From people being detained for taking pictures of law enforcement officers or pictures with “no aesthetic value” (as determined by law enforcement officers), to people being imprisoned for failing to sod their lawn, to teenagers being forced to register as sex-offenders for typical teen shenanigans, author Ann Sattley demonstrates that we’re all at risk for detention, formal arrest, conviction of a crime, or even worse.
-If you want to be entertained—or possibly infuriated—by our multiple levels of overreaching government, check out her blog, “Technically, That’s Illegal,” along with her book by the same name.
+If you want to be entertained—or possibly infuriated—by our multiple levels of overreaching government, check out her book Technically, That's Illegal.
 You’ll be happy—or possibly angry—that you did.